-In the last lesson we went over たちつてと.
+In the last lesson, we went over たちつてと.
 Let’s add the N consonant to your toolkit.

 This is a very simple lesson, nothing tricky just like in the K consonant series.
 Phew, you can almost take a break and comfortably study these.

 NA NI NU NE NO-なにぬねの